 The success or failure of any store is directly proportional to the number of sales it makes.
 Integrate psychological sales tactics with your other eCommerce sales strategy to improve the sales of your eCommerce store.

 Try using different tips and techniques to observe how it affects the buying decision of your customer.
-Experiment a few times to finalize the ones which bring the desired results.
+Experiment a few times to finalize the ones that bring the desired results.